What Organelle Does Cellular Respiration Take Place

 Q: Can cellular respiration occur without mitochondria?

 A: Yes, glycolysis occurs in the cytoplasm and does not require mitochondria.
-On the flip side, the majority of ATP production (Krebs cycle and ETC) depends on mitochondria Small thing, real impact..
+Still, the majority of ATP production (Krebs cycle and ETC) depends on mitochondria It's one of those things that adds up.
+That's the whole idea..

 Q: Why are mitochondria called the "powerhouse of the cell"?